 - Create exhibitions/events promoting Wildlife Act mission statement

-- Create inspiring connections between the environmental issue and the audience
+- Create inspiring connections between the environmental issues and the audience including the local communities.